 Q: How has the pandemic impacted Shallowford’s financial health?

-A: Thanks to the generosity of Shallowford’s members and the leadership of the session, Shallowford continues to be in a healthy financial position.
-Through quick action, Shallowford applied and received a loan from the Paycheck Protection Program, which we expect to be fully forgiven, and we are projecting a surplus at the end of the year.
-This stewardship season is like no other, and we ask members to continue practicing generous stewardship by giving online or mailing contributions to the church office.
+- Thanks to the generosity of Shallowford’s members and the leadership of the session, Shallowford continues to be in a healthy financial position.
+Thanks be to God!
+We ask members to continue practicing generous stewardship by giving online or mailing contributions to the church office.